 When you are in that anxiety-inducing situation, use simple relaxation techniques such as muscle relaxation, deep breathing or bi-lateral stimulation to calm your mind before the conversation starts.
 This will help you to calm down and clear your head so you can then shift your focus to what is going on outside your own body and mind, really listen to the other person and get into the flow of the conversation.

 After the event, forget the usual post-mortem (you know you do it!) and congratulate yourself on taking a huge step forward.
 You will likely surprise yourself and find that you had fun, enjoyed the company and met some lovely people.

-If you would like some help to overcome social anxiety for good, please book a free 45-minute strategy call.
+If you would like some help to overcome social anxiety for good, please book a free 45-minute consultation.
 We can make a plan for a six-week Hypno-coaching package and set some goals.
 Some people find that these fears date back to childhood and are linked to early memories of feeling embarrassed or humiliated.
 If we find that is the case, we can do some inner-child work to remove those old feelings and free you to move forward.
 Every client is treated on an individual basis so there is no one-size-fits-all solution to any problem.